 Control cooling fans, motor-operated switches, or other equipment using the processing and I/O of the SEL-451.
 Hardware options let you expand I/O to 55 inputs and 24 outputs.

 Expanded SELogic Control Equations

-Use math and logic combinations of analog and digital values for customized applications.
-Adapt system control based on prefault conditions.
-Scale analog values and latch momentary inputs for SCADA retrieval.
+Use math and logic combinations of analog and digital values for customized applications, adapt system control based on prefault conditions, and scale analog values and latch momentary inputs for SCADA retrieval.

 acSELerator QuickSet Software